Canyon Country Club Estados

 - There is to be no tampering with pool or spa thermostats.

 - Clubhouse may be reserved for social activities not more than 60 days in advance by individual owners on a first-come, first-served basis.
-Reservations will be accepted only if the maintenance fees, fine, and penalties for the unit are current and upon payment of a $200-per-day refundable security deposit.
-Refundable in accordance with reservation set forth herein.
+Reservations will be accepted only if the maintenance fees, fine, and penalties for the unit are current and upon payment of a $100 per day Rental Fee and $250 per day Cleaning Deposit, refundable in accordance with the terms set forth in the Clubhouse Rental Form.

 - During holiday weekends, clubhouse may be reserved for only one day.
 If more than one day is desired, it may be requested no more than one week in advance.